YaolangZhong/U_Tokyo_Comp_Econ_Course/readme.md

   - **Paper Selection**: Students may propose a paper to replicate, subject to instructor approval.
 The paper may be published or unpublished and does not need to come directly from computational economics, as long as it is prominent in the student’s field of interest.
 If source code is available, students must demonstrate novelty by improving upon the existing work—for example, by developing an alternative algorithm, redesigning the code pipeline, or conducting robustness checks.
 The instructor will also provide a list of suggested candidate papers midway through the term.

-  - **Sharing**: After grading is completed, replication projects will be compiled and shared in two stages: (1) internally among the registered students of this module; and (2) optionally in a publicly viewable GitHub repository, with the possibility of notifying the original paper’s author for comments.
+  - **Sharing**: After grading is completed, replication projects will be compiled and shared in two stages: (1) internally among the registered students of this module; and (2) optionally in a publicly viewable GitHub repository.
 Each level of sharing will take place only with the approval of the student group involved.

 # 3. Syllabus